openstack-archive/fuel-plugin-nsxv/doc/user/source/configuration.rst

    initialize the metadata infrastructure to access to metadata proxy  service, otherwise metadata proxy will not be deployed.

 #.
-Certificate for metadata proxy -- certificate in PEM format that will be
-   used to secure connection between metadata proxy and metadata agent (NSX Edge).

-#.
-Private key -- key that was used to generate aforementioned certificate.
+Bypass metadata service certificate verification -- If enabled connection
+   metadata service will be listening HTTP port, otherwise self-signed certificate will generated, installed into edge nodes and nova-api-metadata will be also switched to HTTPS with self-signed certificate.

 #.
 Metadata allowed ports -- comma separated list of TCP port allowed access to
    the metadata proxy, in addition to 80, 443 and 8775.